 Error code number Name Description Corrective action 153 PS EEPROM error EEPROM memory on power supply control board not working.
 Replace the control board.
-154 Primary 354 Secondary Chopper 3 overcurrent HPR400XD Only Chopper 3 current feedback has exceeded 160 amperes.
+154 Primary 354 Secondary Chopper 3 overcurrent HPR400XD Only Chopper 3 current feedback has exceeded 160 amps.
 Verify that the wiring between CS3 and PCB3 is correct and not damaged.
-Measure voltage across current sensor. a) Red to black = +15 VDC, Green to black = -15 VDC, white to black = 0 VDC at idle and varies with current output (4 VDC = 100 A). b) If possible, take a voltage reading on current sensor while trying to cut.
-Ratio is 4 VDC = 100 A. c) If the current sensor voltage is approximately 6.4 VDC or greater at idle, replace the current sensor.
+Measure voltage across current sensor. a) Red to black = +15 VDC, Green to black = -15 VDC, white to black = 0 VDC at idle and varies with current output (4 VDC = 100 amps). b) If possible, take a voltage reading on current sensor while trying to cut.
+Ratio is 4 VDC = 100 amps. c) If the current sensor voltage is approximately 6.4 VDC or greater at idle, replace the current sensor.
 Remove connector JC.1 from the chopper and verify that LED1 is extinguished. a) If LED1 is extinguished with the connector removed, then reconnect JC.1 and try to fire the torch.
-If the chopper still goes into overcurrent, replace the chopper. b) If the chopper does not go into overcurrent, replace PCB3 155 Primary 355 Secondary Chopper 4 overcurrent HPR400XD Only Chopper 4 current feedback has exceeded 160 amperes.
+If the chopper still goes into overcurrent, replace the chopper. b) If the chopper does not go into overcurrent, replace PCB3 A Remove connector does not go into overcurrent, replace PCB3 b) If the chopper does not go into overcurrent, replace pCB3 c) Tensor does not go into overcurrent, replace pCB3 d) Tensor does not go into overcurrent, replace pCB3 d) Tensor does not go into overcurrent, replace pCB3 d) Tensor does not go into overcurrent, replace 155 Primary 355 Secondary Chopper 4 overcurrent HPR400XD Only Chopper 4 current feedback has exceeded 160 amps.
 Verify that the wiring between CS4 and PCB3 is correct and not damaged.
-Measure voltage across current sensor. a) Red to black = +15 VDC, Green to black = -15 VDC, white to black = 0 VDC at idle and varies with current output (4 VDC = 100 A). b) If possible, take a voltage reading on current sensor while trying to cut.
-Ratio is 4 VDC = 100 A. c) If the current sensor voltage is approximately 6.4 VDC or greater at idle, replace the current sensor.
+Measure voltage across current sensor. a) Red to black = +15 VDC, Green to black = -15 VDC, white to black = 0 VDC at idle and varies with current output (4 VDC = 100 amps). b) If possible, take a voltage reading on current sensor while trying to cut.
+Ratio is 4 VDC = 100 amps. c) If the current sensor voltage is approximately 6.4 VDC or greater at idle, replace the current sensor.
 Remove connector JD.1 from the chopper and verify that LED1 is extinguished. a) If LED1 is extinguished with the connector removed, then reconnect JD.1 and try to fire the torch.
 If the chopper still goes into overcurrent, replace the chopper. b) If the chopper does not go into overcurrent, replace PCB3.
 156 Primary 356 Secondary Chopper 2 current at power-up HPR260XD HPR400XD Only Chopper 2 current signal is active at power-up.
 See wiring diagrams in section 7 1.
 Verify that the voltage at CS2 is correct.
 2. Verify that the wiring between CS2 and PCB3 is correct and not damaged.
 3. Swap CS2 with CS3.
 If the error code changes to 157, replace the original CS2.